Code of Student Conduct 2023-2024

-Anyone choosing to report an alleged incident of nonacademic misconduct, as specified in Section 10, may submit such report in writing to the Dean of Students Office, which will determine whether any action should be taken in response to the reported incident.
+Anyone choosing to report an alleged incident of non-academic misconduct, as specified in Section 10, may submit such report in writing to the Dean of Students Office.
+The Dean of Students Office staff will determine whether any action should be taken in response to the reported incident.

 11.1 Alternative Dispute Resolution Process

 Alternative dispute resolution is a process by which the parties may use collaboratively to resolve an issue that has been reported to the Dean of Students Office instead of pursuing the matter through the conduct process.
 It is within the discretion of the Dean of Students Office staff to determine if alternative dispute resolution is an appropriate process for resolution in a given case and both parties agree to use the Alternative Dispute Resolution Process.

 The Dean of Students Office staff may review any complaint to determine whether it appears to violate the Code.
 A complaint that is frivolous, that fails to state facts that constitute a violation of the Code, or that is not timely, may be dismissed by the Dean of Students, or designee, after an initial review.
 If the University determines there is enough evidence to charge the respondent, an administrative conduct meeting will be scheduled for the respondent if the violation may result in a sanction other than expulsion, suspension, or termination of residence with University Housing and Resident Experience.

 A conduct hearing will be scheduled for the respondent if the violation may result in a sanction of expulsion, suspension, or termination of residence with University Housing and Resident Experience.